avvero/devirium/2024-08/Digital garden (eng).md

 ## My Digital Garden

 As mentioned, I store my notes in a public Git repository.
+Most of it is in Russian, with some in English.
 Changes are automatically published on GitHub Pages and available on [my digital garden page](https://devirium.avvero.pw).
 The design, solution scheme, and GitHub Actions scripts are available for review in [this note](https://devirium.avvero.pw/2024/2024-07/How-I-Built-Devirium) if you want to create something similar.
 Some use RSS for updates, while I use a Telegram channel for this purpose.
 It is specifically an update channel, messages are not posted separately.

 ## Materials for Further Study